FjjDessoyCaraballo/restaurant-data/README.md

 As you run this line, your web browser should open up a tab and you will be able to see the directories of this project.
 Navigate into `task2` directory and open the notebook named `notebook.ipynb`.
 After this, you should be able to see the rendered notebook and view the extracted and wrangled data.

+The codeblocks inside the notebook can be interacted with, which means that you can change the code inside it for a number of reasons - e.g. change the parameters of functions to choose specific countries.

+After running changes, you have to press the "run" button to apply the changes from any code blocks into the notebook.

 ### About the data

 All data comes the csv file called `dataset_for_datascience_assignment.csv` which was provided by Wolt.
 The dataset here has no relation with task one.